-Author has written 27 stories for Witch Hunter Robin, Marching Band, TV Commercials, Gorillaz, Harry Potter, Imagination Movers, Stargate: Universe, and Artemis Fowl.
+Author has written 28 stories for Witch Hunter Robin, Marching Band, TV Commercials, Gorillaz, Harry Potter, Imagination Movers, Stargate: Universe, Artemis Fowl, and Pushing Daisies.

 I'm trying to put an end to all Mary Sues.
 If you would like to join me or help me in my quest or even just to see what's going on with me and Sues, you can click here:

 I AM A GIRL!
 I don't care if Eoin Colfer turned Artemis into a boy's name...
 I was Artemis before Artemis Fowl came along, so, females still have the name.
 Besides, Artemis the Greek Godess of the Hunt, the moon, virginity and childbirth, was before any of us... so yes.